browserup/browserup-proxy/README.md

 LegacyProxyServer will not be supported after 3.0 is released, so we recommend migrating to the `BrowserUpProxy` interface as soon as possible.
 The new interface provides additional functionality and is compatible with both the legacy Jetty-based ProxyServer implementation [(with some exceptions)](new-interface-compatibility.md) and the new LittleProxy implementation.

-If you must continue using the legacy Jetty-based implementation, include the `BrowserUp-core-legacy` artifact instead of `BrowserUp-core`.
+If you must continue using the legacy Jetty-based implementation, include the `browserup-proxy-core-legacy` artifact instead of `browserup-proxy-core`.

 ## Features and Usage